-- 4.22 The No Second Night Out (NSNO) service, commissioned in October 2015, provides holistic support for rough sleepers, including street outreach, emergency accommodation and assistance into settled housing.
+4.21 The No Second Night Out (NSNO) service, commissioned in October 2015, provides holistic support for rough sleepers, including street outreach, emergency accommodation and assistance into settled housing.
 In the first year of the NSNO service, 439 clients accessed the service, of which 325 were provided with temporary accommodation and 169 moved on to more secure accommodation.
-Within its first year the NSNO service also provided specific cold weather provision for 161 clients when the temperature was forecast to fall to 0°C or lower during the night. - 4.23 The Housing Options service has improved its private rented sector offer via the introduction of a Private Sector Lettings Scheme, to enhance the range of affordable, decent quality private rented homes available for people in housing need.
-Since the Private Sector Lettings Scheme was established in November 2015, over 970 households have been referred onto the scheme, and nearly half of these have been offered private rented accommodation resulting in 190 new tenancies created. - 4.24 The 18 new units of temporary accommodation for homeless households which were completed in January 2017 using HCA grant funding, are now fully occupied.
-The accommodation, at Clergy House and Jermyn Court in the city centre, gives the Council enhanced capacity and flexibility to better meet the short term accommodation needs of homeless households, providing a suitable offer to meet a range of needs. - 4.25 Bradford has been successful in increasing the rate of homelessness preventions and reliefs over the past three years.
-Compared to the total number of households in the District, the Council's Housing Options team managed over 16.1 preventions and reliefs per 1,000 households in 2015/16, rising from 12.9 per 1,000 in 2014/15, and 12.3 per 1,000 in 2013/14.
-The prevention and relief rate for England was 9.3 per 1,000 in 2015/16 falling from 9.7 in 2014/15 and 10.2 in 2013/14.
-The increase in preventions in Bradford against a national backdrop of falling figures is testimony to the early intervention advice and case work provided by the Housing Options team, and the current options available in the district for households threatened with homelessness.
+Within its first year the NSNO service also provided specific cold weather provision for 161 clients when the temperature was forecast to fall to 0°C or lower during the night.

-4.26 The re-commissioning of housing related support (HRS) was undertaken throughout 2016 in line with key budget decisions made by the Council.
+- 4.22 The Housing Options service has improved its private rented sector offer via the introduction of a Private Sector Lettings Scheme, to enhance the range of affordable, decent quality private rented homes available for people in housing need.
+Since the Private Sector Lettings Scheme was established in November 2015, over 1,470 households have been referred onto the scheme, and nearly half of these have been offered private rented accommodation resulting in 287 new tenancies created. - 4.23 The 18 new units of temporary accommodation for homeless households which were completed in January 2017 using HCA grant funding, are now fully occupied.
+The accommodation, at Clergy House and Jermyn Court in the city centre, gives the Council enhanced capacity and flexibility to better meet the short term accommodation needs of homeless households, providing a suitable offer to meet a range of needs. - 4.24 Bradford has been successful in increasing the rate of homelessness preventions and reliefs over the past three years.
+Compared to the total number of households in the District, the Council's Housing Options team managed over 23.9 preventions and reliefs per 1,000 households in 2016/17, rising from 16.1 per 1,000 in 2015/16, and 12.3 per 1,000 in 2013/14.
+The prevention and relief rate for England was 8.6 per 1,000 in 2016/17 falling slightly from 8.7 in 2015/16 and 10.2 in 2013/14. - 4.25 The re-commissioning of housing related support (HRS) was undertaken throughout 2016 in line with key budget decisions made by the Council.
 HRS provides a number of critical services which target homelessness, including accommodation based support and floating support for key client groups.
 Contracts have been awarded for the provision of services for clients with multiple needs, high risk exoffenders and young people at risk including teenage parents.
-These recommissioned services have already commenced or in the case young people at risk will commence by May 2017.
+These recommissioned services have now all commenced.
 An innovative 'Gateway' to HRS was launched during 2016, this now provides all clients with a single point of access to housing advice, homelessness and housing-related support, all delivered through a single assessment undertaken by Housing Options.
 All accommodation and support placements are now co-ordinated and administered through this one system.